 Deaf people are barred from being Airline Pilots TSA Officers Truck drivers in the Military Lifeguards* Firefighters* Railroad Engineers FBI Special Agents IRS Investigators in the Coast Guard Law Enforcement* NPS Rangers NASA Aviators (flight) Correctional Employees some Doctors Fish and Wildlife Agents

-Wanted: Deaf Pilots for Big Commercial Airlines!
+Wanted: Deaf truck drivers!
 Help us make this a reality!

 What is “Let Us Work” all about?

 Deaf people are capable of holding many jobs that we are currently barred from.
 These fields — that we’ve found so far! — require that applicants pass a hearing test.